devel0/knowledge/git/change-remote.md

 ## switch to a new remote

+- change
+  - `original-repo-address` with initial repo address
-- change `alias` with an internal name to use when refers to an repo address
+  - `alias` with an internal name to use when refers to an additional repo address
-- change `new-repo-address` with repo address to associate with `alias`
+  - `new-repo-address` with additional repo address to associate with `alias`
+  - `branch` with new repo existing branch

 ```
 git clone original-repo-address